Jeffresh/hangman/README.md

 Let's make the game iterative.
 It's time to make it resemble the classical Hangman a bit more: a player should guess letters in the word instead of typing the entire word at once.
 If the player guesses a letter, it should be uncovered in the word.
 For now, start with the defeat case and add 8 tries to guess a letter that appears in the word.
 When the player runs out of attempts, the game ends.

 Later we will determine the winning conditions, but in this stage, let's see how well our player guesses the word on every attempt.

+The recent version of the game is not as fun until we don't handle the player's victory.
+A player has 8 attempts to guess letters and its number is reduced even if the letter was correct.

+Now a player will have a lot of attempts and is limited only by the number of mistakes they make.
+A player can be mistaken 8 times and wins when all the letters are guessed and there are still some tries left.
+If the player uses the last try and actually guesses the word, they are lucky then!